syncfusion-content/winui-docs/winui/Funnel-Chart/Segment-spacing.md

 ---
 layout: post
 title: Segment spacing in WinUI Funnel Chart control | Syncfusion
-description: Learn here all about Segment spacing in Syncfusion WinUI Funnel Chart(SfFunnelChart) control with key features and more.
+description: This section explains about how to set segment spacing for the Syncfusion WinUI Funnel Chart (SfFunnelChart) control
 platform: WinUI
 control: SfFunnelChart
 documentation: ug